projectatomic/commissaire/doc/services.rst

 Commissaire's ``Storage`` is a set of long running processes which broker storage and retrieval requests of persistent data.

+Additionally, this service publishes notifications on the bus when creating, updating or deleting stored records.
+Other services can listen for and react to these notifications to automatically update internal state or kick off a long-running operation.

 Configuration in ``/etc/commissaire/storage.conf``